Community Engagement

 Sebastian & Sons traced the evolution of music from the Baroque to the Classical periods through the eyes of the Bach family.

-We gave our audience a unique exposure to the musical legacy of the J.S.
+The concert gave our audience a unique exposure to the musical legacy of the J.S.
 Bach family through their music, their relationships, their joys, and their dramas.

 The music was personalized through dramatic interludes portrayed by actors from The Human Race Theatre Company.
 The script for the four-scene play was written by Karen Righter and was supported technically by Dr. Samuel Dorf, Bach Society board member and University of Dayton professor.